jmrichardson/simfin/README.md

 simfin = simfin.predict_features()
 ```

 * Add time series characteristics for each key feature using [tsfresh](https://tsfresh.readthedocs.io/en/latest/text/introduction.html).
 The approach is to provide a rolling historical window to provide time components for each observation.
-Thus allowing traditional machine learning algorithms to recognize patterns in sequential data.
+Thus, allowing traditional machine learning algorithms to recognize patterns in sequential data.

-    * For each ticker, calculate a rolling 16 quarter observation window of features.
+    * For each ticker, create a rolling 16 quarter observation window of calculated features.
     * Some quarter observations are missing from the SimFin dataset.
 Therefore, empty rows are inserted for missing observations to ensure the integrity of the rolling window.
     * Unfortunately, tsfresh produces informative warning messages that cannot be suppressed at the moment which will flood the console.
-    * A significant amount of features are calculated requiring time and resources ([list of calculated features](https://tsfresh.readthedocs.io/en/latest/text/list_of_features.html)).
-Be patient ...
+    * A significant amount of features are calculated requiring time (be patient) and resources ([list of calculated features](https://tsfresh.readthedocs.io/en/latest/text/list_of_features.html)).

 ```buildoutcfg
 simfin = simfin.tsf()